Works of art of incomparable beauty

 The University, one of the oldest in the world

-The prestigious University of Padua, the second one in Italy, is among the oldest ones in the world whose origins dates back to 1222.
-Padua, is a major economic centre and one of the most important centres of intermodal transport and inland waterways throughout Europe.
-Its important transport is among the largest in the northern and central Italy.
+The prestigious University of Padua, the second one in Italy, is among the oldest ones in the world whose origins date back to 1222.
+Padua is a major economic center and one of the most important centers of intermodal transport and inland waterways throughout Europe.
+Its important transport is among the largest in northern and central Italy.

-Under the Salone, home of the local markets of Padua, along two parallel arcades, there are many characteristics food shops.
-Piazza delle Erbe with Piazza della Frutta, are the two squares where each of the two facades of the Palazzo of Ragione is reflected.
-An extremely important fruit and vegetable market is held daily while, in the evening, crowds of people take place who give life to the typical veneto appetizer “spritz”.
+Under the Salone, home of the local markets of Padua, along two parallel arcades, there are many characteristics of food shops.
+Piazza Delle Erbe with Piazza Della Frutta, are the two squares where each of the two facades of the Palazzo of Ragione is reflected.
+An extremely important fruit and vegetable market is held daily while, in the evening, crowds of people take place who give life to the typical Veneto appetizer “spritz”.